 4. Account for Delivery Times

-Several inventory professionals believe that companies should discount their safety stock by approximately 50%, to reduce their financing costs of inventory.
-This would mean the 1016 units from step 3 would give us a new safety stock of 508 units and cover 4 days of customer demand.
-However, the issue with this approach is that it’s not ideally suited to products with high inventory turnover rates.
-Only covering four days leaves a lot of risks should customer demand suddenly spike upwards.
+Only covering four days leaves many risks should customer demand suddenly spike upwards.
 Without an inventory of products, you could lose sales.
 Regardless, if financing costs are a concern, you could go ahead with the 50%.
-However, try and find a happy median between 50% and 100% of the safety stock.
+However, find a happy median between 50% and 100% of the safety stock.
 What is the ideal percentage?
-To answer this question, I’ll show what I advocate my customers use.
+To answer this question, I'll show what I advocate my customers use.

 Putting it all Together: